-Qualitative vs. Quantitative (3/4)
+Qualitative vs. Quantitative (3/4) in Nine Points

 - 1. "All research ultimately has a qualitative grounding" - Donald Campbell [Social Science] - 2.
 The aim is a complete, detailed description. - 3.
 Researcher may only know roughly in advance what s/he is looking for. - 4.
 Recommended during earlier phases of research projects.